openedx/edx-django-utils/edx_django_utils/monitoring/docs/how_tos/add_code_owner_custom_metric_to_an_ida.rst

 Once the Middleware is made available, simply set the Django Setting ``CODE_OWNER_MAPPINGS`` appropriately.

 The following example shows how you can include an optional config for a catch-all using ``'*'``.
-The example is provided in YAML format because quotes are required to not break the YAML.
+Although you might expect this example to use Python, it is intentionally illustrated in YAML because the catch-all requires special care in YAML.

 ::